SCEDC/chkcwb/README.md

 $ chkcwb --help

-NOTE: It is recommended to put double quotes around the sncl argument
 usage: chkcwb.py [-h] [-s CWBHOST] [-a] [-gaps] [-lat] [-debug] [sncl]

 positional arguments:
-  sncl        SNCL to query for.
-Format is NN.SSSSS.CCC.LL.
-Wildcards can be
+  sncl        SNCL to query for. *** NOTE: It is recommended to put double
+              quotes around the net.sta argument ***.
+Format is NN.SSSSS.
-              used.
-Information for the past minute will be returned.
+              Wildcards can be used.
+Information for DURATION seconds (from chkcwb.cfg) will be returned.

 optional arguments:
   -h, --help  show this help message and exit
-  -s CWBHOST  The CWB server to connect to, default is CWBIP from chkcwb.cfg
-  -a          Display all channels associated with station(s)
-  -gaps       Display gaps associated with station(s), for the past hour
-  -lat        Display latency associated with station(s)
+  -s CWBHOST  The CWB server to connect to, default is CWBIP from chkcwb.cfg -a          Display all channels associated with station(s) -gaps       Display gaps associated with station(s), for the past hour -lat        Display latency associated with station(s) -debug
-  -debug

 Examples